2023 Bangladeshi presidential election: Political parties

 Bangladesh Nationalist Party-BNP had already expressed their disinterest in the election, as they were already protesting for the resignation of the Hasina-led government.

 Before the election, parliamentary main opposition party Jatiya Party-JaPa (Ershad) had said that they won't nominate any candidate for the election.

-As Chuppu was nominated for the election, JaPa's chairman Ghulam Muhammed Quader welcomed him and hoped that "he would discharge the duty with sincerity for betterment of the country and the nation."
+As Mohammed Shahabuddin was nominated for the election, JaPa's chairman Ghulam Muhammed Quader welcomed him and hoped that "he would discharge the duty with sincerity for betterment of the country and the nation".
 About the responses by others, he said, "The parties which are raising questions about the election, have they not seen the constitution?
 It is clearly said in the constitution that the party with majority can elect the president.
 Awami League has majority in the Parliament.
-They can constitutionally elect the President."
+They can constitutionally elect the President".

-Although, there were mixed reactions form leftist political parties.
+There were mixed reactions form leftist political parties.